"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 Theoretically, metacognition is considered indispensable for information evaluation, yet this perspective is missing in practical instruction.

-Here too, we can see increasing situations where metacognitive abilities are being tested.
+Here too, we see increasing scenarios where metacognitive abilities are being tested.

-When encountering information, how do you think one should go about considering why they felt inclined to believe it?
+When encountering information, how do you think one should consider why they were inclined to believe it?

 The Relationship Between Discerning Health Information and Metacognition